 How frequently is the underlying data updated?

 We're currently updating from OpenStreetMap daily.
-During our beta period we saw that more frequent updates were not very useful while leading to a hit on database speed.
+Our experiments have shown that more frequent updates are not very useful as they lead to a hit on database speed.
 OpenStreetMap averages several million edits per day.

-Can I use the API behind a firewall, or in software that requires users to register?
+Can I use the geocoding API behind a firewall, or in software that requires users to register?

 Yes.
 You can use our API for public and private projects.

-Can I use the API in desktop software?
+Can I use the geocoding API in desktop software?

 Yes.
 Your software does not need to be publicly visible on the web.

-Can I use the API in closed-source software?
+Can I use the geocoding API in closed-source software?

-Can I use the API in Google Docs?
+Can I use the geocoding API in Google Docs or Excel?